tapsi-delivery/api-doc/oauth/README.md

 Clients can generate both an **Access Token** and a **Refresh Token** using their **Client ID** in combination with the **user's PAT**.
 The Access Token that is generated inherits the permissions associated with the corresponding PAT.
+Note that each **PAT** can only be used once and if it's used again, the previous refresh token will be invalidated.

 The body of the message should be sent as **x-www-form-urlencoded**, and the provided **client secret** should be set as the **Bearer** authorization header.